Nick Hendrix

 Nick Hendrix (born 19 March 1985) is an English actor, best known for his role as Detective Sergeant Jamie Winter in the ITV police detective show Midsomer Murders.
+By tenure he is the longest-serving DS in the history of the show.

 Early life and education

 Hendrix was born in Ascot, Berkshire.
 He grew up in Eton, near Windsor.
-Hendrix is the nephew of former ITV newscaster Alastair Stewart.
+Hendrix is the nephew of former ITV & GB News newscaster Alastair Stewart.

 Hendrix earned a BA in drama at the University of Exeter.
 He graduated from the Royal Academy of Dramatic Art (RADA) with a BA in acting in 2010.

 Personal life

 Hendrix has been married to actress Jessica Ellerby since July 2017.

 Stage and theatre

 Hendrix appeared in several productions whilst training at RADA, including: Company, Measure for Measure, Alcestis, The Recruiting Officer, Look Homeward, Angel, Macbeth, and The White Stocking.